RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

 {: .notice--info}

 If you followed [Move EmuNAND](move-emunand), skip this section.
 {: .notice--info}

+If you backed up your NAND as part of a DSiWare or Hardmod downgrade, skip this section.
+{: .notice--info}

 If you have no tickets to restore, skip this section.